davidtchiu/davidtchiu.github.io/teaching/cs161/syllabus.md

 - Late attendance or minimal effort: 1 point
 - No-show or no submission: 0 points

 Because labs are always due the next day and are graded on attendance and effort, there is no extension for labs.
+Missing lab is unacceptable.
+Unless you have excused absences (e.g., athletics, bereavement, medical, etc.), missing over half the lab sessions, will result in an automatic withdrawal or an F for the course.

 ##### Homework Assignments
 Homework assignments are assigned every 1.5 - 2 weeks.
 Unless otherwise noted, you are to work on homework assignments alone.
 You are welcome to brainstorm with others (including tutors) for ideas, but any code you submit should be yours.